FileInfo is provided by the

 Content-TypeHTTP header during upload.
 A string.

-- The date and time the blob was saved to GCS.
+- The date and time the blob was saved to Google Cloud Storage.
 A

-- The filename of blob written to GCS, as provided by the client that
+- The filename of blob written to Google Cloud Storage, as provided by the client that

 uploaded the file.
 A